Hasina3159/Inception/README.md

 ## Description

 This project sets up a complete Docker infrastructure for hosting a WordPress website.
-The goal is to virtualize multiple interconnected services, each runing in its own dedicated container.
+The goal is to virtualize multiple interconnected services, each running in its own dedicated container.

 The infrastructure includes:
-- **NGINX**: Entry point configurated with TLSv1.3 and self-signed SSL certificate
+- **NGINX**: Entry point configured with TLSv1.3 and self-signed SSL certificate
 - **WordPress + php-fpm**: Installed and configured with WP-CLI, including admin and author users
 - **MariaDB**: Database for WordPress, automatically initialized